HeicoDev/FBOneMapEditor/README.md

 # Thanks to:
 * Frankelstner - For all his work in the BF modding scene.
 Also the Unarchiver and converter scripts.
-* Emulator Neuxus - For Rome, Venice Unleashed and Rime
+* Emulator Nexus - For Project Rome, Venice Unleashed and Rime
 * sand2710 - For the original .meshdata importer.
-* Nasipal and Badbaubau - For helping me figure out how Frostbite works.
+* Napisal and Badbaubau - For helping us figure out how Frostbite works.